-- a) This Part applies to all securities business carried on by a capital market institution in the Kingdom or outside the Kingdom with or for a client who is in the Kingdom. - b) A capital market institution must clearly state that it has obtained a license from the Authority on all communications, advertisements and notices that are issued to the public that are used by its employees and agents, whether in physical or electronic form.
+- a) This Part applies to all securities business carried on by a capital market institution holding the offshore securities business license in the Kingdom or outside the Kingdom with or for a client. - b) A capital market institution must clearly state that it has obtained a license from the Authority on all communications, advertisements and notices that are issued to the public that are used by its employees and agents, whether in physical or electronic form.